ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/06-insertion-sort.md

 two, and so on.
 As you take each bill, you would add it to the sorted pile that you have already made.
 This simple approach is the inspiration for our first sorting algorithm, called
-[Insertion Sort]{.term}.
+[Insertion sort]{.term}.

-Insertion Sort iterates through a list of records.
+Insertion sort iterates through a list of records.
 For each iteration, the current record is inserted in turn at the correct position within a sorted list composed of those records already processed.
 Here is an implementation.
 The input is an array named `A` that stores $n$ records.